East Lake Creek Retreat

 Eagle County has some of the best skiing conditions in the country.
 The average snowfall at Beaver Creek is 193 inches while the average snowfall at Vail is 184 inches.
 During the Summer months, Eagle County is known for blue skies and moderate temperatures in the 60s and highs in the 80s.
 Overall Edwards sees over 243 days of sun a year, making it a haven for any type of recreation.

-The nearby White River National Forest is home to terrific elk and deer hunting with one of the 3rd largest elk herds in the region.
+The nearby White River National Forest is home to terrific elk and deer hunting with the largest elk herd population in North America.

 The mountain retreat has just under a quarter of a mile of East Lake Creek river frontage.
-It is rare to find this amount of acreage up the valley, let alone acreage with coveted river frontage.
+It is hard to find this amount of acreage up the valley, let alone acreage with coveted river frontage.
 Not only are their opportunities for fishing on the creek, there is also a private fishing pond next to the main home.
 Although it is not currently stocked, the pond does include a pump and aerator for future fish populations and fish still find their way in from East Lake Creek.
 If you are looking for fishing off of the property, Eagle River is only a few minutes away and home to great dry fly fishing year round.

 East Lake Creek Retreat is not only a retreat for the owner but also the surrounding wildlife.
 The property has been home to mule deer, elk, moose, mountain lion, coyote and bear.
 The towering spruce trees are perfect habitat for populations of eagle, hawk, owl, and a Blue Herring that frequently visits the private pond.

-It is very rare to find significant water rights this close to Edwards.
-The East Lake Creek Retreat has historical water rights for irrigation and other uses and, a private fishing pond.
+It is uncommon to find these water rights this close to Edwards.
+The East Lake Creek Retreat has historical water rights for irrigation and other uses and a private fishing pond.
 All of the drinking water for the main house come from an underground spring well.

 Lake Creek is one of the few remaining places near Vail where you can find contiguous large parcels of land with incredible viewsheds, wildlife, and water.
 It is one of the sole surviving areas in the Valley that has retained its connection to the original settlers.
 East Lake Creek Retreat would be a great candidate for a conservation easement.
-Local land trusts in the area have always deemed the Lake Creek area as one of most important landscapes for conservation in the Valley due to its proximity to Holy Cross Wilderness and the White River National Forest.
+Local land trusts in the area have always deemed the Lake Creek area as one of its most important landscapes for conservation in the Valley due to its proximity to Holy Cross Wilderness and the White River National Forest.
 Like the nearby Knapp Ranch, conserving East Lake Creek Retreat could be your legacy as a steward of the history in this valley.